smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - [https://datatracker.ietf.org/meeting/interim-2025-scone-06/materials/slides-interim-2025-scone-06-sessa-time-window-duration-for-bitrate-measurement-00.pdf]

 ## Dynamic updates
 In networks, for example - radio networks, the avaible capacity of the network can dynamically change for a persistance of time that, or there could be sudden increase of network users, these could result in change of throughput advice for a particular scone capable flow.
 These changes need to be dynamically and immidiately updated in the rate signal to avoid unnecesarry rate shaping or degradated QoE.
-This means the network elements need to be able to initiate the sending of the rate signal if there is not sufficient fre  quency of scone packets send for that particular flow.
+This means the network elements need to be able to initiate the sending of the rate signal if there is not sufficient frequency of scone packets send for that particular flow.

 ## Other open issues
-- SCONE signaling MUST NOT require changes to how a CSP determintes its video policy for a given flow.
-(No dependency between a CSP's video policy and the SCONE protocol).
+- SCONE signaling MUST NOT require changes to how a CSP determines its video policy for a given flow.
+That is there is MUST not be any dependency between a CSP's video policy and the SCONE protocol.

 - SCONE signal MUST be extensible to networks beyond 4G/5G network.